DataDog/datadog-agent/Dockerfiles/agent/README.md

 ## Kubernetes

 #### Without the DCA
-**This sub-section is only valid for the agent versions < 6.2 or when not using the Datadog Cluster Agent.**
+**This sub-section is only valid for the agent versions < 6.4.0 or when not using the Datadog Cluster Agent.**

 <a name="kubernetes"></a>
-To deploy the Agent in your Kubernetes cluster, you can use the manifest in `manifests`.
+To deploy the Agent in your Kubernetes cluster, you can use the manifest in [manifests](../manifests/cluster-agent/cluster-agent.yaml).
 Firstly, make sure you have the correct [RBAC](#rbac) in place.
 You can use the files in manifests/rbac that contain the minimal requirements to run the Kubernetes Cluster level checks and perform the leader election.
 `kubectl create -f manifests/rbac`

 Then, you can then create the agents with: